 - Debts such as mortgages and personal loans

-The combined assets and debts go into what is called the property pool.
-It is this pool that is then split between the two former partners.
+The combined assets and debts go into the property pool.
+This pool that is then split between the two former partners.

 If you agree on the asset split